-Once you have an effective way to empower your managers to select into a high potential program, it's time to decide how to invest in them.
+Once you have an effective way to empower your managers to select a high-potential program, it's time to decide how to invest in them.

 Standard approaches to developing top managers

 Lots of companies have programs for their high-potential managers (HiPos).
-This include rotations across different business units, special two-day programs, mentoring programs, and sometimes even paying for them to get a coach.
-But these approaches are expensive to design and deliver, and they create two classes of managers – those deemed high-potential, and the rest.
+This includes rotations across different business units, special two-day programs, mentoring programs, and sometimes even paying for them to get a coach.
+But these approaches are expensive to design and deliver, creating two classes of managers – those deemed high-potential and the rest.

 Let’s examine a few options for investing in your HiPo managers ...

 With the right coach, one-on-one coaching is powerful and rewarding.
 And who doesn’t want a coach in their corner?
 It’s great to talk with someone periodically about your challenges.
 As the person responsible for developing these leaders, should you spend $3K, $10K, $100K on everyone who wants a coach?